Smash-Up on Interstate 5: Plot

 Two hours later, Erica is phoned by Danny, who is warning her that he will come over.
 To flee the home, Erica calls her daughter Susie, asking her if she can come over in Los Angeles.
 Meanwhile, Pete shoots Officer Hutton when he attempts to hold him and Penny and Lee over.
-Unbeknownst to Pete, Hutton's wife Barbara has just got into labor and requests Jimmy's presence.
+Unbeknownst to Pete, Hutton's wife Barbara has just gone into labor and requests Jimmy's presence.
 Laureen, who assists the birth, is bothered by Sam yet again.
 She tries to explain that she does not want to marry a man with a dangerous job, considering her wish to start a happy family.
 The discussion is interrupted by the news of Jimmy's death, leaving Barbara heartbroken.
 Back at the car with the fugitive couple, Lee is able to steal Pete's gun due to Pete's severe injuries, and leaves only to steal another car, afraid that the police will account him as an accessory to murder because of his past as a criminal.
 Penny, who does not know Pete very well, convinces Lee to take her with him.

 Sometime later, a group of bikers start to harass Erica on the road.
 Medical school drop-out and truck driver Dale witnesses the situation and starts a fight, which lasts until the bikers hear police sirens.
 The police, though, are more occupied with Lee's car, which they find with Pete's now lifeless body in it.
 At the beach house, June enjoys and appreciates her husband's presence, though secretly suffers from her disease and refuses to take her medicine.
 Instead, she walks into the ocean and attempts to drown herself, only to be rescued by her husband.

 Just over 15 hours before the accident, Erica grows accustomed to Dale and spends the night with him in a motel, even though she has some doubts about his young age.
 Nearby, romance also blossoms between Lee and Penny when she tells him about her troubled childhood.
 The following morning, only an hour before the smash-up, June tries to explain her suicide attempt, while Erica breaks up with Dale, afraid of commitment.
-Dale initially accepts the situation and drives off, but soon makes a U-turn to follow Erica, declaring his love to her from his car.
+Dale initially accepts the situation and drives off but soon makes a U-turn to follow Erica, declaring his love to her from his car.
 Meanwhile, Sergeant Marcum is informed which van fugitive Lee and Penny are driving and starts a massive chase.
-The smash-up soon ensues, killing Lee, Penny, Al, and Burnsey's biker boyfriend Andy (Joel Parks), and badly injuring Dale.
-When Laureen arrives at the scene, she realizes how much she cares for Sam and they reconcile while taking care of the injured people.
+The smash-up soon ensues, killing Lee, Penny, Al, and Burnsey's biker boyfriend Andy (Joel Parks) and badly injuring Dale.
+When Laureen arrives at the scene, she realizes how much she cares for Sam, and they reconcile while taking care of the injured people.